NCAS-CMS/cfa-conventions/README.md

 # NetCDF Climate and Forecast Aggregation (CFA) Conventions

-The CFA (Climate and Forecast Aggregation) conventions are designed for storing a netCDF file which does not contain the data of selected variables ("aggregation variables"), rather those variables contain special attributes that provide instructions on how to create their data as an aggregation of data from other sources, which may be self-describing datasets in their own right.
+The CFA (Climate and Forecast Aggregation) conventions describe how a netCDF file can be used to describe a dataset distributed across multiple other data files.
+A CFA-compliant aggregation can be described in netCDF in such way that the describing file does not contain the data of selected variables ("aggregation variables"), rather it contains variables with special attributes that provide instructions on how to create the aggregated variable data as an aggregation of data from other sources, each of which may be self-describing datasets in their own right.

 In general, netCDF variables always contain their own data and